mastanca/webtask-workshop/modules/local-execution.md

 # Local Execution

-Back in the [Hello CLI](hello-cli.md) module, I briefly mentioned that you can run webtasks locally using `wt serve`.
+Back in the [Hello CLI](hello-cli.md) module, we briefly mentioned that you can run webtasks locally using `wt serve`.
 That example was very simple, but it did not rely on 3rd party modules, secrets, or on accessing the storage APIs.
 In addition to running a task locally, you can also specify secrets and storage using JSON files.
 You'll see how in this section.

 ## Fetch a Local Copy of WT6